Control-M for Web Services, Java, and Messaging PACOB.9.0.00.009

 Begin

-- Download the installation package from Download Links for Control-M Plug-ins.
+- Download the installation package from the Patches tab at Control-M for Web Services, Java, and Messaging.

-- Save the downloaded installation package to a temporary directory on your local hard drive (not a network drive).
+- Log in as an administrator to the Agent account where Control-M for Web Services, Java, and Messaging is installed, copy the installation package to a temporary directory on your local hard drive (not a network drive), and extract the package.

 - Open Windows Services, right-click the Control-M/Agent service, and from the drop-down list select Stop.